-When sending emails, it's important to use an email address that matches the name of the person who is sending the email.
-It’s also a good idea to send an email with the recipient’s name included in the email.
+When sending emails, it is important to use an email address that matches the name of the person who is sending the email.
+It is also a good idea to send an email with the recipient’s name included in the email.
 You can do this with SharpSpring's mail merge tag feature.
-More information on mail merge tags can be found here.

 Include Images and Text

-Don't send image-only emails.
-These emails will most likely be sent right to the spam folder.
-Emails should have a low image-to-text ratio—something close to a 20%/80% split.
+Do not send image-only emails.
+Aside from being clipped, these emails will most likely be sent to the spam folder.
+Emails should have a low image-to-text ratio—something close to a 20%/80% visual split.
 Or, put another way, every email you send should have at least two lines of text for every image that appears in the email.